ntrtd/archiverse-theia/docs/features/llm-integration.md

 3. The backend identifies the intent and instructs the LLM to use a relevant tool, e.g., `archiverse_find_related_nodes`.
 4. The LLM invokes `archiverse_find_related_nodes(node_uri='graphdb://System/AuthService', relationship_type='CONNECTS_TO', target_node_type='Application')`.
 5.  `@theia/ai-mcp` routes the request to the custom MCP server.
-6. The MCP server tool implementation calls the relevant query method on the **`ArchimateModelService` facade** in the `apps/server-process` (potentially via a backend contribution).
+6. The MCP server tool implementation calls the relevant query method on the **`ArchiverseModelService` facade** in the `apps/server-process` (potentially via a backend contribution).
-7. The `ArchimateModelService` uses its injected persistence service to execute the corresponding graph query.
+7. The `ArchiverseModelService` uses its injected persistence service to execute the corresponding graph query.
-8. Results are returned from the persistence service to the `ArchimateModelService`.
+8. Results are returned from the persistence service to the `ArchiverseModelService`.
-9. The `ArchimateModelService` returns the results via RPC to the caller (MCP server or backend contribution), which passes them to the MCP server tool, then back to the core Theia AI backend/LLM, potentially formatted by the LLM.
+9. The `ArchiverseModelService` returns the results via RPC to the caller (MCP server or backend contribution), which passes them to the MCP server tool, then back to the core Theia AI backend/LLM, potentially formatted by the LLM.
 10. The core Theia AI backend sends the formatted answer back to the chat UI.
 11. Client displays the list of applications in the chat panel.